Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- The Suns are 3-6 against the spread and 4-6 overall over their past 10 games.
+- The Suns have a 5-4 record against the spread while going 7-3 overall in their past 10 games.

-- The Suns have gone over the total in seven of their past 10 outings.
+- Six of Suns' last 10 outings have gone over the total.

-- Against the spread, Phoenix has performed better when playing at home, covering 20 times in 37 home games, and 20 times in 39 road games.
+- Against the spread, Phoenix has fared better at home, covering 21 times in 39 home games, and 21 times in 40 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.